cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [6.3.1] - 2020-12-14

+##### Fixed
+- Array expansion not correctly handled for multi-owner signing keys
+- Output and file explorer workflow redesigned a bit for a better flow.

 ## [6.3.0] - 2020-12-03

 ##### Changed